wayfareio/wayfarelabs.org/pilot.markdown

     Society in 2016, he also served as a fractional CMO for several startups and as a director of marketing for a large credit union in Southern California.
   image: "/uploads/pilot-jay-sherer.jpg"
+- name: Samantha Tanner
+  company: Samantha Tanner Interiors
+  title: Founder
+  bio_text: Samantha Tanner Interiors is a full service design firm providing residential
+    and commercial design services for discerning clientele.
+With a design degree from Interior Designers Institute and a kick start working as the right-hand designer at a highly respected Orange County firm, Sam brings a wealth of knowledge and a down to earth sensibility to her own projects.
+Sam believes that good design is a process---one that expands to incorporate new discoveries and evolves as the project takes root---and she seeks to make that journey a fun and fulfilling one for her clients.
+  image: "/uploads/pilot-sam-tanner.jpg"
 - name: Joel Beukelman
   company: Google
   title: UX Designer on Android